South Carolina Home Services

 The job of the home inspector is to help get you to the expert you need such as the Electrician, Plumber, Roofer, Structural Engineer, Building Contractor and so forth since if you had to pay for an inspection from each entity it would cost hundreds to thousands of dollars.
 If the inspector spent half an hour under the kitchen sink or several hours to be under a house we'd find more problems.
 However, the inspection would take several days and would cost considerably more.
 Home inspectors are generalists; we are not specialists.
 The home inspector is not a licensed ( even if some do have that specific license, since by law they have to be the home inspector and follow the guidelines set forth for home inspection by the State and not the specialist of what they may have another license for) HVAC contractor, Plumber, Electrician, Builder, Roofer, Structural contractor.
 A home inspection is designed to better your odds.
 It is not designed to eliminate all risk.
 For that reason, a home inspection should not be considered an insurance policy.
 The purpose of a home inspection is to disclose the general conditions of the house, and to do this we inspect random sections of the house.
 An example of this is we only inspect random areas of exposed water supply pipe and, if no deficiencies were found, we mark the water supply was inspected with no problems.
 If we tried to inspect every foot of water supply pipe, drain pipe, electrical wiring, floor joist, rafters, etc., it would take an extremely long time and be cost prohibitive.
 This is why the home inspection is not a detailed inspection.
 We do not claim expertise in specific home components or systems and you should not expect us to find every problem that exists or ever could exist, but we will report deficiencies we observed and deemed significant at the time of inspection.
 The home inspection is not a warranty against any future damage or repairs, nor is it a guarantee that the home is free of all defects or damage.
 The inspection is not intended to be technically exhaustive and equipment and systems will not be dismantled.
 While this inspection makes every effort to point out safety issues, it does not inspect for code.
 In time you may discover something wrong with the house, and you may be upset or disappointed with your home inspection.
 Some problems can only be discovered by living in a house.
 They cannot be discovered during the few hours of a home inspection.
 For example, some shower stalls leak when people are in the shower, but do not leak when you simply turn on the tap as adding human weight will help manifest leaks.
 Some roofs and basements only leak when specific conditions exist.
 Some problems will only be discovered when carpets were lifted, furniture is moved or finishes are removed.
 These problems may have existed at the time of the inspection but there were no clues to their existence.
 The inspection is based on the past performance of the house.
 If there are no clues to a problem, a home inspector won't find it.
 Problems often become apparent when carpets or plaster are removed, when fixtures or cabinets are pulled out, and so on.
 A home inspection is a visual examination.
 We don't perform any invasive or destructive tests.
 It may be said by some that we are inconsistent because our reports identify some minor problems but not others.
 The minor problems that are identified were discovered while looking for more significant problems.
 The main source of dissatisfaction with home inspectors comes from comments made by contractors.
 Contractors' opinions often differ from the home inspector.
 Don't be surprised when roofers all say the roof needs replacement when the home inspection found non or minor items.
 It is human nature for homeowners to believe the last bit of "expert" advice they receive, even if it is contrary to previous advice.
 As home inspectors, we unfortunately find ourselves in the position of "first one in" and consequently it is our advice that is often mis believed instead of the 'last one in' since Contractors may say, "I can't believe you had this house inspected, and they didn't find this problem."
 There are several reasons for these apparent oversights: 1.
 It's impossible for contractors to know what the circumstances were when the inspection was performed.
 2. When the problem manifests itself, it is very easy to have 20/20 hindsight.
 Anybody can say that the basement is wet when there are two inches of water on the floor.
 Predicting the problem is a different story.
 By accepting this report you are also accepting all terms and conditions stated in this report and the inspection agreement.
 Use of this report without written permission of the customer and this company is strictly prohibited.

-THE CODE OF ETHICS FOR THE HOME INSPECTION PROFESSION WAS ADOPTED BY SOUTH CAROLINA IN 2014 BASED ON THE ASHI
+THE STANDARD OF PRACTICE FOR HOME INSPECTIONS AND THE CODE OF ETHICS FOR THE HOME INSPECTION PROFESSION WAS ADOPTED BY SOUTH CAROLINA IN 2014 BASED ON THE ASHI

 HOME INSPECTION